Child marriage: Scandinavia

 In April 2016, Reuters reported "Child brides sometimes tolerated in Nordic asylum centers despite bans".
 For example, at least 70 girls under 18 were living as married couples in Sweden; in Norway, "some" under 16 lived "with their partners".
-In Denmark, it was determined there were "dozens of cases of girls living with older men", prompting Minister Inger Stojberg to state she would "stop housing child brides in asylum centers".
+In Denmark, it was determined there were "dozens of cases of girls living with older men", prompting immigration minister Inger Støjberg to state she would "stop housing child brides in asylum centers".

 Marriage under 18 was completely banned in Sweden in 2014, in Denmark in 2017, and in Finland in 2019.

 Balkans/Eastern Europe

 In these areas, child and forced marriages are associated with the Roma community and with some rural populations.
 However, such marriages are illegal in most of the countries from that area.
 In recent years, many of those countries have taken steps in order to curb these practices, including equalizing the marriageable age of both sexes (e.g. Romania in 2007, Ukraine in 2012).
 Therefore, most of those 'marriages' are informal unions (without legal recognition) and often arranged from very young ages.
 Such practices are common in Serbia, Bulgaria and Romania (in these countries the marriageable age is 18, and can only be lowered to 16 in special circumstances with judicial approval).
 A 2003 case involving the daughter of an informal 'gypsy king' of the area has made international news.